Rockets of Today

 The number of engines per stage has changed repeatedly.
 By 2020 they had settled on six engines for the ship, and dropped the number on the booster to 31, saying they might go as low as 28 if they can get the thrust high enough.
 In mid-2021 the plan was for 29, and by year’s end they said it would soon be 33.
 The upturn apparently arose from increases in the size of the ship on top, making the whole rocket even bigger.
 This high degree of numeric redundancy means that even if several booster engines have issues at once and shut down, they could still reach orbit just fine, as long as it didn’t happen too close to the start of the flight.
 It also means that propulsive landings would be safer, as they could also survive an engine failure.
 They now plan to burn three engines when landing the ship, and be prepared for any one of the three to fail.
 (Falcon booster landings traditionally depend on the central engine alone, even if two additional ones were sometimes used for part of the landing burn.)
 They feel that keeping the engine relatively small and (by rocket standards) mass-produced will be the secret to cheapness.

 The booster engines will be nongimballed except for a central cluster of seven — no, nine — no, thirteen.
-The fixed outer engines will have higher thrust than the central ones.
+The fixed outer engines will have higher thrust than the central ones, and have no ability to restart themselves — they are started with gases supplied by the launch tower.
 Currently there are twenty of these outer engines jammed closely together (which still don’t fit beneath the tank, so the bottom of the rocket has to flare out a bit).
 Inside those is a looser ring of ten steerable engines, and within this ring are three more at the center.
+They may yet cram more into the middle.

 At any diameter, they had hoped to give these engines the unusual ability to throttle down to just 20% of max thrust.
 The only current engine I’m aware of with such a range is the BE-3 hydrogen burner in the New Shepard, which needs to go that low in order to hover before landing.
 One issue is that low throttling at sea level is supposed to be incompatible with even a moderately large bell size.
 But this low throttling probably only needs to be used in low gravity and little or no atmosphere, not on Earth.
 The current Raptor 2 did not meet this goal; its minimum throttle is about 40%.